 Quarterly installments of principal on the term loan are payable based on a straight line 15-year amortization period, with the balance due at maturity.
-The Company does not expect to repay the revolving credit line portion of the Facility within the next year.
+In February 2017 we repaid \$10.0 million of the revolving credit facility with excess operating cash.
+The Company does not expect to repay in advance any additional portion of the Facility within the next year.